topo-gps/ios-manual/en/main/main_screen.rst

 .. figure:: ../_static/map1.png
    :alt: Topo GPS main screen

-   *Figure 1.
-The map screen of Topo GPS.
+   *The main screen of Topo GPS.
 The red marker indicates your current location.*

 To find your location on the map you have to press the position marker icon on the bottom left of the screen.